Violating a Darien Protective Order

 When the violation of a protective order is unintentional, it can result in the person being charged with a felony.
 It affects their criminal case because they are at risk of being charged with a violation for the duration of the criminal case until the protective order is vacated.

 The civil protective order can hurt a person charged with domestic violence because there is the risk of violating it.
 If a person does violate the protective order, they are charged with a felony.
 If the person is in a diversionary program to dispose of the domestic violence charges and they violate the protective order, they are charged with the felony and can be bounced out of the program.
 Usually, the person is dropped from the program and no longer has the opportunity to complete the program.
+A defense attorney can go into more detail surrounding the consequences of violating a protective order in Darien.

 Sometimes a person’s behavior is somewhat innocent and they do not think they should be charged with the violation.
 Having an attorney on their side in those scenarios is very helpful.
 This is especially true when the violation is something harmless, such as sending a text message or liking a person’s picture on social media.